netzoio/netzo/plugins/sources/source-openapi-purpleair/README.md

   <h1 style="padding: 6px 0px 24px 0px">source-openapi-purpleair</h1>
 </div>

-An open-source source plugin for Purple Air IoT Sensors.
+An open-source source plugin for Purple Air Sensors.

+You will require a PurpleAir read-key (apiKey) to use this plugin.

+Once created, please add the token to the required fields.

 ### Links